K-cermak/Arduino-Power-Checker/README.md

 ## How to stop the buzzer and the ceiling light?

-- **Hold button for 500 ms**
+- **Hold button for 0.5 seconds**
     - Deactivate the buzzer for 30 minutes

-- **Hold button for 5000 ms**
+- **Hold button for 5 seconds**
     - Deactivate the buzzer and ceiling light for 12 hours

 <br>

-## Problem with ethernet shields W5100
+## Known problems with W5100 ethernet shield:
-- If it is necessary to restart the arduino via the restart button to get the web server working, this might help:
+- If it is necessary to restart the Arduino via the restart button to get the web server working, this might help:
     - Put a 100 nF capacitor between the RESET and GND pins (a larger capacitor should also work).
-    - Place 100 ohm resistors between ethernet pins 1 - 2 and 3 - 6 (not tested).
+    - Place 100 ohm resistors between ethernet pins 1-2 and 3-6 (not tested).